ardhanwardhani/bulk-crud-fe/README.md

 # Employee Manager

 I have created a table where users can make data manipulation on th table and save all the change in a time.
+I have created 2 version of saving mechanism, Manual Save and Autosave.

+## Manual Save Data
+In this table, user must click Save button for save all change on the table.
+This table created on file EmployeeTable.jsx

+## Autosave Data
+In this table, user can saved teh data by click the Save button or wait for 2 minutes for save all change on the table.
+This table created on file AutosaveEmployeeTable.jsx

 # React + Vite